Carbon dioxide: Sources

+The burning of fossil fuels for energy produces 36.8 billion tonnes of CO_{2} per year as of 2023.
+Nearly all of this goes into the atmosphere, where approximately half is subsequently absorbed into natural carbon sinks.
+Less than 1% of CO_{2} produced annually is put to commercial use.

 Biological processes

 Carbon dioxide is a by-product of the fermentation of sugar in the brewing of beer, whisky and other alcoholic beverages and in the production of bioethanol.
 Yeast metabolizes sugar to produce CO_{2} and ethanol, also known as alcohol, as follows: